 Most snowblower drive systems are wonderfully simple, easy to access and repair.
 The basic drive system employs pulleys and a belt to transfer power from the engine to the wheels.
 It’s this type of system we’ll diagnose in this post.

 Some higher-end snowblowers may employ a more sophisticated hydraulic system.
-It’s known as hydrostatic transmission and while power is still transmitted by pulleys and a belt, the similarities end there.
+It’s known as hydrostatic transmission, and while pulleys and a belt still transmit power, the similarities end there.

 Components of the basic snowblower drive system: